rfalford12/rfalford12.github.io/pages/teaching.md

 ## First Rosetta REU Program

-This year, I assistend with organization of a new <a href="https://www.rosettacommons.org/about/intern"><b>Rosetta REU Program</b></a>.
+This year, I assisted with organization of a new <a href="https://www.rosettacommons.org/about/intern"><b>Rosetta REU Program</b></a>.
 The Rosetta REU is a pilot for a new REU model model where students conduct research at different sites and use online collaboration tools to stay connected.
 I assisted with program recruitment at Grace Hopper, admissions, and organizing materials for a week-long course introducing students to development in Rosetta.

 The program was recently highlighted <a "href=http://hub.jhu.edu/2015/07/28/rosetta-software-computational-biology"><b>here</b></a>